Phylakopi: Phylakopi III

 The Phylakopi III (1550-1100 B.C) city was constructed after the complete destruction of Phylakopi II, most likely due to earthquake activity.
 The phase can be divided into three sub-phases.

 Phylakopi III-i sees Minoan forms begin to become more popular.
 Research suggests several architectural features can be ascribed to this phase.
 One structure, called the 'Pillar Room', was constructed with pillars and ashlar blocks.
 The interior contained traces of a well-preserved fresco, which depicted a delightful flying fish.

+The Lady of Phylakopi.
+Wheel-made female figurine of a goddess or priestess from West Shrine in Phylakopi.
+Height 45 cm.
+Late Helladic III A period, Phylakopi III, probably 14th century BC.
+Archaeological Museum of Milos, Cat. no. B 655.

 The so-called 'Mansion' likely served as an administrative centre for the settlement, owing to discovery of a Linear A tablet fragment found within the structure.
 The settlement also appears to have been walled during this period.

 The pottery of Phylakopi III:i is heavily influenced by Minoan forms and motifs, which, along with Minoan influence in architecture, has led to the suggestion that Phylakopi was under the political control of the Minoans.
 In any case, Minoan ideas and culture became popular at this time within the elite circles in the Aegean and were adopted as a marker of social differentiation and "prestige".